 Obesity in Santa Clara County

 This course will develop obesity initiatives for Santa Clara County.
 Law, medical, and public policy students will work with representatives from the County Board of Supervisors to identify strategies for reducing child and adult obesity that the County can implement.
 A paper focusing on particular initiatives will be required.
+Course must be taken for two-units or more to satisfy the Research requirement.
 Students may normally receive no more than four units for a Policy Lab practicum and no more than a total of eight units of Policy Lab practicums and Directed Research projects combined may be counted toward graduation unless additional units for graduation are approved in advanced by the Petitions Committee.
 A student cannot receive a letter grade for more than eight units of independent research (Policy Lab practicum, Directed Research, Senior Thesis, and/or Research Track).
 Any units taken in excess of eight will be graded on a mandatory pass basis.
 Consent Application: To apply for this course, students must complete and e-mail the Consent Application Form available on the SLS Registrar's Office website (see Registration and Selection of Classes for Stanford Law Students) to the instructors.
 See Consent Application Form for contact information and submission deadline.
 Elements used in grading: Class Participation, Attendance, Final Paper.

 Instructors for this coursePaul Brest